Shakhzod0307/Shakhzod0307/README.md

 - :seedling: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: I am a hands-on learner, hence prefer learning new technologies through development.
+- :zap: I am a hands-on learner, hence prefer learning new technologies through development.

 - :zap: In my free time,  I explore new technologies, read tech blogs and solve problems on Data Structures and Algorithms.